 Fight for 15 demands a $15 an hour base “living wage” for all fast food and retail workers as well as “the right to organize a union without retaliation.”
 In each city

 Continue reading The Fight for 15, or What?

 Since 2009, a Change to Win campaign, Warehouse Workers United, has been running attacks on employers in California’s “Inland Empire.”
 WWU is a joint venture of SEIU, UFCW, and the Teamsters.
 This week, Labor Notes gives us a glimpse into how corporate campaigns are built and, more importantly, why certain employers and not others are in the crosshairs.

 In what is certainly no coincidence, the California Division of Labor Standards Enforcement has been investigating cases of wage theft by employers who just happen to employ WWU activists.
 The campaign has also solicited workers into class-action lawsuits against those same employers to collect “stolen” wages.
-(Suits are based on the charge that workers paid by the piece were
+(Suits are based on the charge that workers paid by the piece were forced to wait

 Continue reading A Peek Into Inland Empire Corporate Campaign Tactics

 You may have noticed the recent spate of negative press about allegations of abysmal working conditions in Chinese Foxconn factories that produce Apple iPad and iPhone.
 Setting aside for another day a more balanced perspective on working conditions in an emerging economy we turn our attention to working conditions here, in an Apple retail store.

 Apple’s retail stores, which turned 10 years old last month, have been ranked in the top 50 best places to work by job tracker Glassdoor.com for three years running.
 Apple has even admitted that it’s easier to get a job at its corporate headquarters than one of its retail stores because the draw is so great and the turnover so low.

 That didn’t stop disgruntled Genius Cory Moll from forming the Apple Retail Workers Union last year and